Battle in East Sussex, England, United Kingdom

 —Battle of Hastings, 1066 —

 Location.
-50° 54.846′ N, 0° 29.297′ E. Marker is in Battle, England Touch for map.
-Located next to Battle Abbey along the battlefield path at the Battle of Hastings Battlefield.
+50° 54.836′ N, 0° 29.079′ E. Marker is in Battle, England, in East Sussex.
+Marker can be reached from the intersection of High Street and Park Lane, on the right when traveling south.
+Touch for map.
+Located along the battlefield path at the Battle of Hastings Battlefield.
 Marker is in this post office area: Battle, England TN33 0AD, United Kingdom.
+Touch for directions.

 Also see . . .
-English Heritage - 1066 Battle of Hastings, Abbey and Battlefield.
-(Submitted on January 17, 2019, by Michael Herrick of Southbury, Connecticut.)
+English Heritage - 1066 Battle of Hastings, Abbey and Battlefield (Submitted on January 16, 2019, by Michael Herrick of Southbury, Connecticut.)